News / Mastering the Skies: The Power of Ground Control /

 • Maximize the distance between antennas

-• simpleRTK2B Heading – Basic Starter Kit: An affordable option for use cases with low update rate requirements
+• simpleRTK2B Heading – Entry-Level Kit: A cost-effective choice for applications with lower update rate needs

-• simpleRTK3B Heading: Offers up to 50Hz heading updates
+• simpleRTK3B Heading: Capable of providing heading updates at rates up to 50Hz

-• simpleRTK2B SBC – Development Kit: Provides centimeter-level positioning and sub-degree heading accuracy
+• simpleRTK2B SBC – Advancement Kit: Delivers centimeter-level positioning and sub-degree heading accuracy

 ground control systems.webp